 The Big Umbrella by Amy June Bates

-This beautiful, simply told picture book clearly illustrates for young children (and for ALL of us) that there is always room for more friends, under the umbrella and metaphorically in our world.
-Amy June Bates wrote and illustrated this picture book with her daughter Juniper in the fall while walking together in the rain.
+This beautiful, simply told picture book clearly illustrates for young children (and ALL of us) that there is always room for more friends, under the umbrella and metaphorically in our world.
+In the fall, Amy June Bates wrote and illustrated this picture book with her daughter Juniper while walking together in the rain.

 Gemma and I had the absolute pleasure of hearing Amy speak about the process of creating this book, and then, of course, we had to get an autographed copy.
 It has become one of our favorites for reading with our students whenever there is a comment such as, “You can’t play here.”